wills106/homeassistant-solax-modbus/docs/sofar-operation-modes.md

 # Sofar Modes of Operation

-WARNING: Work in progress, some of this information may be inaccurate.
-Use at your own risk

 WARNING: most of the writeable parameters are written to EEPROM of the inverter after each modification.
 EEPROM has a limited (typically 100000) number of write cycles, so be careful that your automations do not modify these parameters too frequently.

 The modes are controlled through "Charger Use Mode", where you can choose one of the following modes by simply selecting one of these values: